Choses in action

 - A bankrupt who no longer has the ability to pursue a claim against another party may request that the trustee either pursue the action or sell that right back to the bankrupt (after discharge) or to an associated (third) party.
 The trustee has a duty to the bankrupt as well as to the creditors in the estate and may consider either possibility.

-- The potential defendants in the action may challenge any proposed assignment of the cause of action to the bankrupt or his or her associates.
+- The potential defendants in the action may challenge any proposed assignment of the cause of action to the bankrupt or their associates.
 The potential defendants may make a competing offer to purchase the cause of action from the trustee in order to ensure it does not proceed.
 In any event, either party may challenge the trustee’s decision.

 - Where an action is on foot when bankruptcy occurs, the trustee is required to make an election under subsection 60(2) of the Bankruptcy Act to either abandon the proceedings or continue the action.
 Subsection 60(3) provides the trustee with 28 days following service of notice of the action to make the election, otherwise it is deemed abandoned.

 - However, under section 60, there are some types of action in which a trustee is not required to make an election.
-Pursuant to subsection 60(4), any action involving a “personal injury or wrong” done to a bankrupt, to his or her spouse or de facto partner or to a member of his or her family is an action that can be continued by a bankrupt in his or her own name.
-Likewise, an action in respect of the death of the bankrupt’s spouse or de facto partner or a member of his or her family may be continued by the bankrupt.
+Pursuant to subsection 60(4), any action involving a “personal injury or wrong” done to a bankrupt, to their spouse or de facto partner or to a member of their family is an action that can be continued by a bankrupt in their own name.
+Likewise, an action in respect of the death of the bankrupt’s spouse or de facto partner or a member of their family may be continued by the bankrupt.
 The fruits of any such action are not property a trustee would be entitled to recover as divisible property due to the exemption in paragraph 116(2)(g) of the Bankruptcy Act.

 - The basic test to determine whether an action relates to a “personal injury or wrong” was set out in Cox v Journaux (No.2) HCA 48 and has been referred to in many subsequent cases, including Faulkner v Bluett FCA 3.
-The test is that an action will be one for personal injury or wrong where the relief sought is to be assessed by immediate reference to the pain felt by the bankrupt in respect of his or her mind, body or character and without any reference to his or her rights to property.
+The test is that an action will be one for personal injury or wrong where the relief sought is to be assessed by immediate reference to the pain felt by the bankrupt in respect of their mind, body or character and without any reference to their rights to property.

-- In some situations, it may not be immediately clear whether an action commenced by the bankrupt relates to a personal injury or wrong or is referrable to his or her property rights, and it is possible that an action may contain both elements.
+- In some situations, it may not be immediately clear whether an action commenced by the bankrupt relates to a personal injury or wrong or is referrable to their property rights, and it is possible that an action may contain both elements.

-- A decisions as to whether to pursue an action depends on several factors, including the potential amount to be realised in the estate and evidence of liability.
+- A decision as to whether to pursue an action depends on several factors, including the potential amount to be realised in the estate and evidence of liability.